 Kaunas Airport is a small, modern airport located in Karmėlava, about 12 km north of the center of Kaunas.
 Low-cost airlines Ryanair and Wizz Air fly between Kaunas and 17 different European cities.
 City bus number 29G connects Kaunas Airport with Kaunas city.

 If you decide to travel by train, there is a direct connection from Vilnius to Kaunas.
 Train tickets can be purchased at the train station or on the train.
 The journey takes about 1.5 hours.
-For routes and timetables of trains, you can visit the website: https://www.traukiniobilietas.lt/portal/
+Here you can find the routes and timetables of trains.

 There is a direct bus connection from Vilnius to Kaunas.
-You can find the bus timetables on the website: www.autobusubilietai.lt
+Here you can find the bus timetables.

 The place where 30,000 European Jews were murdered by the Nazis and their Lithuanian accomplices between 1941 and 1944.
 The Ninth Forth is a vital part of any trip to Kaunas.
 On October 29, 1941 alone, a staggering 9,200 Jewish men, women and children were brought here from the Kovno Ghetto and shot.
 A vast memorial unveiled in 1984 marks the place where they were buried.